NatureServe-Canada/EBARTools/resources/EBAR_HBJBLExportReadme.txt

 - EBARPoints feature class
 - EBARLines feature class
 - EBARPolygons feature class
-- BIOTICS_ELEMENT_NATIONAL table
+- BIOTICS_ELEMENT_NATIONAL (species) table
-- Species table
+- Synonym table

-XXXXXXXThe following rules were used when extracting data for export:
+The following rules were used when extracting data for export:
-- Include records that overlap the jurisdictional boundaries of the provinces and territories of Canada or fall within 32km of its boundary or coastline (32km is the approximate maximum locational obscuring applied to iNaturalist obscured records)
+- Include records that overlap the HBJBL study area or fall within 10km of its boundary or coastline
 - Only include records where the dataset provider explicitly permits NSC Biodiversity Science, or we have confirmed sharing permissions with the CDCs via the Data Sharing Agreement and data users have completed all required data security requirements
 - Exclude polygon datasets not associated with confirmed species presence, such as Critical Habitat, Range Estimate, Habitat Suitability, and Area of Occupancy
 - Exclude records flagged as Bad Data*